burke/zeus/README.md

 # Zeus

+## What?

+Zeus preloads your app so that your normal development tasks such as `console`, `server`, `generate`, and tests are faster.

+## Why?

+Because waiting 25 seconds sucks, but waiting 0.4 seconds doesn't.

+## When?

-WARNING: Nowhere near production-ready yet.
+Not yet.
+Zeus is nowhere near production-ready yet.
 Use only if you really like broken things.

-TODO: Write a gem description

 ## Installation